Introducing the Grayson Gravel Traverse

 Where to sleep, eat, resupply

-Most of Grayson County is rural, so most services are clustered along Route 58.
-Various AirBnBs and HipCamp locations farther from Route 58 provide additional options and unique experiences.
-All food services on route are on Route 58, including a variety of country stores and convenience stores with restaurants at the Grayson Highlands General Store and in Independence.
+Most of Grayson County is rural with services primarily clustered along Rt.
+58. AirBnBs and HipCamp locations farther from 58 offer additional options and unique experiences.
+All food services on route are on Rt.
+58, a variety of country stores and convenience stores with restaurants at the Grayson Highlands General Store, Independence, and Fries.

 Lunch stop at the Railroad Market & Cafe (Mile 3 – Whitetop, VA)